MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-nemhandel-register.md

 ---
-title: Notification and Registration for the Nemhandelsregisteret in Denmark
+title: Notification and registration for the Nemhandelsregisteret in Denmark
-description: This article describes how to handle with the notification and registration with the Nemhandelsregisteret in Denmark.
+description: This article describes how to handle notification and registration with the Nemhandelsregisteret in Denmark.
 author: altotovi
 ms.topic: conceptual
 ms.devlang: na